 Over time, as I got better at SQL, I started to appreciate its benefits.
 Its rigidity forced a consistency that was valuable for standardizing business metrics.
 Counts and simple aggregates—which SQL excels at—were often more than enough to inform business decisions.
 Eventually, I found myself giving up R in my workflow.
 Given how fragmented the SQL-to-R workflow was, the flexibility of R wasn't worth the switching cost.
 And when I really missed something in R, I could often find a long-winded workaround that mostly got the job done.

 When the Mode team started working to integrate Python Notebooks with our SQL editor, I got pulled back into using a scripted language for analysis.
-This time though, the pain of switching tools—Mode passes SQL results to Python without any importing or exporting—was alleviated.
+This time though, the pain of switching tools was alleviated——Mode passes SQL results to Python without any importing or exporting.
 Suddenly it felt like another world opened up again.

 But with it came yet another way of thinking and a new mental framework to learn.
 While the benefits of this new workflow—which largely provides the benefits of my SQL to R workflow without the costs—were clearly enough to make the transition worth it, it would've been much easier had I known a few things upfront.
 Here's what I've learned about working in SQL and R in the same tool.